Acknowledging the impact of anxiety

-Often mental health conditions lead to people becoming very introspective, making it hard for them to be aware of the impact their behaviour is having on other people.
+Often mental health conditions lead to people becoming less aware of the impact their behaviour is having on other people.
 If the person is unwilling to talk about things, you could let them know how their behaviour is affecting other family members or friends.
 This may be a way to encourage the person to try to do something about the situation.

 Encouraging the person to seek support is another key step.
 Suggest that you seek support together.
 For example, you could make an appointment for you both to see the person’s GP for a check-up.
 The person may not see this as a threatening or intrusive option.